How To Measure Your Mirror Frame Worksheet

 For the following steps, you will want to answer every question per bathroom before going to the next bathroom.
 Example: Finish all of the questions pertaining to Frame #1 before answering any questions for Frame #2 or Frame #3, etc..

 Measure the width of your mirror from side to side.
 Enter the dimension as close to 1/8” increments as possible, rounding UP to the nearest 1/8”.
-Measure at least twice, once across the top, then across the bottom, writing down the smallest measurement of the two.
-Believe it or not, we have found that 95% of all bathroom walls are NOT entirely level and this measurement is crucial to a good fit.
+Measure at least twice, once across the top, then across the bottom, writing down the largest measurement of the two.

 Measure the height of your mirror, be sure to measure to the top of any clips you may have along the top (and possibly the bottom) of your mirror.
 Make sure to include the metal frame in your measurement along the bottom of the mirror (if applicable).